 Manage Phased Revenue

-For suspense records with a status of "Net Revenue/Clawback Amount Exceeded" you can use the Revenue Phasing grid to set a period schedule.
+For suspense records with a status of 'Net Revenue/Clawback Amount Exceeded' you can use the Revenue Phasing grid to set a period schedule.

+Note: To access revenue phasing and schedules, the general config setting, Phased Revenue, must be set to True.

 Only one scheduled payment per statement record can be processed per period.
-This means payments will be processed and paid to an advisor at the end of the payment period, however, if a scheduled payment has been processed as part of an interim payment.
+This means payments will be processed and paid to an advisor at the end of the payment period, except if a scheduled payment has been processed as part of an interim payment.

 To set a phasing schedule

+Open the Suspense function.

+Select the record you want to configure.

+Open Actions > Net Revenue/Clawback Amount Exceeded > Revenue Phasing.
+The Revenue Phasing grid opens.

-Select the statement record
+Select the statement record.

-Open Actions > Set Period Schedule, the set period dialog opens
+Open Actions > Set Period Schedule The set period dialog opens.

-Enter the number of periods over which to phase the net value
+Enter the number of periods over which to phase the net value.

-Click OK

-The statement will disappear from the Revenue Phasing grid
+Click OK.
+The statement disappears from the Revenue Phasing grid.

-Note: A statement with a status of "Net Revenue/Clawback Amount Exceeded" is not obligated to be scheduled.
+Note: A statement with a status of 'Net Revenue/Clawback Amount Exceeded' is not obligated to be scheduled.
 If a dealer agrees to pay the advisor for the full amount then the Allow Match option can be used.
 This will remove the record from suspense without setting a payment schedule.

 View a statements progress

-Open the Statements grid Statements
+Open the Statements grid.
+Statements

-Open Actions > View Schedule, the period schedule grid opens
+Open Actions > View Schedule.
+The period schedule grid opens.

 The grid displays all scheduled payment amounts, per period.
 You can also see pending or processed payments.

-Statements will show a status of "Partially Processed" until the final scheduled payment has been made, on the last outstanding statement record.
-Once the final payment has been made the statement status will revert to "Processed."
+Statements will show a status of 'Partially Processed' until the final scheduled payment has been made, on the last outstanding statement record.
+Once the final payment has been made the statement status will revert to 'Processed.'

 Scheduled revenue payments are subject to re-processing functions such as Account History, Revenue Links, and Policy Takeover.
 However, only statement records where the first scheduled payment aligns with the nominated re-processing period will be included.